-(Keeping Children Safe in Education - DfE, 2023)
+(Keeping Children Safe in Education - DfE, 2024)

 This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following:
+It forms part of the safeguarding arrangements for St Thomas More Primary School and should be read in conjunction with the following:

-the Beh the Staf the safe Children Safe in Education (DfE, 2023) aviour policy Behaviour policy (sometimes called Staff Code of Conduct) guarding response to children missing from education of the designated safeguarding lead (Annex C of KCSIE) eguarding cation as gand promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in : Protecting children from maltreatment Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes
+- Keeping Children Safe in Education (DfE, 2024) - the Behaviour policy - the Staff Behaviour policy (sometimes called Staff Code of Conduct) - the safeguarding response to children missing from education - the role of the designated safeguarding lead (Annex C of KCSIE)

+Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as:

+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the - home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

-Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
+St Thomas More Primary School has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
 It is important that our values are understood and shared by all children, staff, parents/carers, governors and the wider school community.
 Only by working in partnership, can we truly keep children safe.

-2. Statutory framework
+2. STATUTORY FRAMEWORK

-There is government guidance set out in Working Together (DfE, 2018) on how agencies must work in partnership to keep children safe.
+There is government guidance set out in Working Together to Safeguard Children (DfE 2023) on how agencies must work in partnership to keep children safe.
 This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multi-agency safeguarding arrangements.
 These arrangements sit under the Essex Safeguarding Children Board (ESCB).
 In Essex, the statutory partners are Essex County Council, Essex Police and three NHS Integrated Care Boards covering the county.